• Home

 SQL and MQL are both essential steps in the process of generating leads.
 Understanding how they work together will allow you to get the most out of your marketing efforts.

-Generally speaking, there are three steps for this process:
+Generally speaking, there are three steps in this process:

 Lead generation